 2. They had the privilege and responsibility of representing God to the people and ministering to the needs of people (serving).

 Those are the very two things that are true of you when you become a believer.

 You now have direct access to God.
 You don’t have to pray through anybody else.
 You don’t have to confess through anybody else.
 You don’t have to fellowship with God through anybody else.
 Read your Bible, talk with the Lord, and fellowship directly with him.

-“He saved us and chose us for his holy work not because we deserved it but because that was his plan long before the world began” (2 Timothy 1:9 TLB).
+“It is he who saved us and chose us for his holy work, not because we deserved it but because that was his plan long before the world began” (2 Timothy 1:9a TLB).
 Why did God save you?
 So you could serve him.
 A non-serving Christian is a contradiction.

 PLAY today’s audio teaching from Pastor Rick >>